 One of Japan’s most popular TV stations is Fuji Television and its headquarters is undoubtedly a symbol of Odaiba.
 A part of the building is open to the public for a small entrance fee, including the Odaiba Tourist Center at its core, where you can find more information about things to do in Odaiba.
+One of Tokyo's top attractions, it's also the perfect spot to see a romantic sunset!

 After getting a ticket on the ground level, ride the elevator to the 25th floor to the observatory sphere called Hachitama.
 From there, you overlook the entire Odaiba area and other symbols of Tokyo in the background, such as the Tokyo Tower.
 On a clear day, you can even see Mount Fuji in the distance.

-2. Ride the Palette Town Ferris Wheel!
+3. Ride the Palette Town Ferris Wheel in Odaiba!

 Climb in the Palette Town Ferris wheel which is one of Japan’s highest, towering about 115 meters in the sky.
 On a sunny day, you can marvel at Tokyo’s cityscape sprawling out in front of you, including the famous Tokyo Tower.